-So in this tutorial I will show you how to create an vintage style letter press effect using Illustrator and Photoshop.
-The process is quite simple but it's a good exercise and will definitely broad your skill set.
+So in this tutorial I will show you how to create a vintage style letterpress effect using Illustrator and Photoshop.
+The process is quite simple but it's a good exercise and will definitely broaden your skill set.

-Open Illustrator and create a new document, the size is not important we will just create the basic shapes and then in Photoshop we will apply the effects to give it the nice letter press style.
+Open Illustrator and create a new document, the size is not important we will just create the basic shapes and then in Photoshop, we will apply the effects to give it a nice letterpress style.

-So in Illustrator start off by creating a circle and a rectangle, then with the Direct Selection Tool change the rectangle so the right side is smaller thant the left.
+So in Illustrator start off by creating a circle and a rectangle, then with the Direct Selection Tool change the rectangle so the right side is smaller than the left.

 Select both objects and go to Object>Path>Offset Path.
 Use 4mm for the Offset.

 For the circle use 3pt for the stroke of the inner circle, and for the rectangle use 4pt for the inner object.
-After that you apply the offset command in both objects but using 2mm.
-The idea is create another element between them.
+After that, you apply the offset command in both objects but using 2mm.
+The idea is to create another element between them.
 So for the rectangle one apply a dashed stroke by selecting the option Dashed Line.
 Use 1pt for the dash and 5pt for the gap.
-Also make sure the Cap and the Corner are with the Rounded option.
+Also, make sure the Cap and the Corner are with the Rounded option.

 Repeat the same thing for the circle but then use the Square option for Cap and Corner.